robwierzbowski/eslint-robBnB/README.md

 ## Install

-Install the config and its required peer dependencies.
+Install the package and its required peer dependencies.

 ```sh
 npm install eslint@^8 eslint-robbnb